-At Seesaw’s Lodge, there are 3 luxurious cabins and a 6 bedroom lodge with mountain views and southern exposure, all recently rebuilt with modern comforts in an old Vermont world setting.
+At Seesaw’s Lodge, there are three luxurious cabins and a seven bedroom lodge with mountain views and southern exposure, all recently rebuilt with modern comforts in an old Vermont world setting.
 Each spacious building is completely contained with self-service check-in, allowing for total guest privacy for today’s all important social-distancing, and are meticulously maintained and sanitized, featuring living rooms with exposed beams, mud rooms with radiant heat floors, bathrooms and kitchens or kitchenettes with modern comforts that generously provide for your stay, whether for family reunions, couples’ long weekends or weeklong retreats.
+Lodge rooms and suites when booked individually can be accessed from their outside doors on the porch or balcony.
 Additionally, Seesaw’s lodging offers gas fireplaces, private en-suite bathrooms, large smart TV’s, complimentary high speed wifi, and air-conditioning.

 We look forward to welcoming you to Seesaw’s Lodge!

 Formerly known as the Ski Loft Residence and Warehouse, the main lodge was originally used to assemble skis in the ‘50s and ‘60s.
 Today the carefully restored triplex includes six spacious suites and an Innkeeper’s quarters, each inspired by a local tree.
 The lodge pays homage to the camaraderie of the original Seesaw’s, incorporating elements from the inn’s history that give the rustic retreat its unique charm and rich character.Check Availability